 Research is quite preliminary, but two trials in patients with metabolic syndrome showed significant weight loss with curcumin supplementation (Akbari 2019, Di Pierro 2015).
 A third study in adolescent girls showed decreased inflammation, although no significant weight loss (Saraf-Bank 2019).
 Curcumin appears to have other health supporting benefits and is a supplement I often prescribe for other purposes.
 It’s interesting to consider that in some populations, it may contribute modestly to weight loss.

 Berberine is a yellow compound isolated from certain plants that has been shown to help balance blood sugar and cholesterol (Kong 2020).
 Two studies suggest berberine is well tolerated with modest weight loss effects (Rosa-Sola 2014, Hu 2012).
 While again, this data is quite preliminary, berberine does have a longer history of use than some of the more recent weight loss supplements outlined above.

-While not a supplement, green tea consumption may have some benefits for weight loss (Cardoso 2013).
+Drinking green tea may have some benefits for weight loss (Cardoso 2013).
 While it’s commonly used in weight loss supplements, it may be effective even as a beverage.
-It’s also worth noting that green tea is safer than green tea extracts.
-Extracts of green tea have been associated with liver damage (Mazzanti 2015), while drinking green tea has not.
+It’s also worth noting that drinking green tea is safer than green tea extracts.
+Extracts of green tea have been associated with liver damage (Mazzanti 2015) while drinking green tea has not.

 When drinking green tea, I always recommend limiting consumption to four cups a day.
 Higher levels of green tea can damage bones due to levels of naturally occuring fluoride (Whyte 2008).

 Weight loss supplements often set off alarm bells in my mind when I discover my patients taking these over-the-counter products.
-While I understand the desire to look for simple solutions for weight loss, we still need more data and safer products for me to be comfortable making recommendations.
+While I understand the desire to look for simple solutions for weight loss, we still need more data and safer products for me to be comfortable recommending them.